lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Activation:**
 Delegates will be contacted by Rubin staff to provide their `GitHub <http://www.github.com/>`_ username.
-They will then be invited to join the ``rubin-dp0`` GitHub Organization, and upon accepting the invitiation, will be able to log into the RSP at the Interim Data Facility (IDF; the Google Cloud) at `<http://data.lsst.cloud>`_.
+All delegates will be invited to join the ``rubin-dp0`` GitHub Organization, and must accept this invitation in order to log into the RSP at the Interim Data Facility (IDF; the Google Cloud).
+With a browser that is logged in to GitHub, navigate to `<http://data.lsst.cloud>`_ and choose "log in" at upper right.
+The first time this is done, a pop-up window will ask to "Authorize Rubin Science Platform IDF Production Environment".
+Click the green button that says "Authorize lsst-sqre".
+This step will only need to be done once.

 **Policies:**
 RSP accounts are not transferrable and delegates must not share their password with others.